menu

 Working together

 Relation diagrams and sequence diagrams complement one another.
 What one can’t show well, the other typically can.
-For most projects, a generous mix of relational and sequence diagrams can thoroughly document an architecture.
-A half-a-dozen or so relation diagrams, and at least that many sequence diagrams, is a good goal for a medium-sized system.
+A generous mix of relational and sequence diagrams can thoroughly document an architecture for most projects.
+A half-dozen or so relation diagrams, and at least that many sequence diagrams, is a good goal for a medium-sized system.

 Questions or comments?
 Please reach out to me @ilographs on Twitter or by email at billy@ilograph.com.